halasadi/MAPS/README.md

 ```
 ## parameter configuration

 As mentioned above, the parameters in MAPs are nearly identical.
-The differences are
+However, there are a few additional arguments in the `params.ini` file,

 * `genomeSize` (optional defaults to 3000cM)